sylver86/sylver86/README.md

 - In the future, I plan to pursue a **dedicated AI Engineering program**, allowing me to focus even more on **neural networks** and **MLOps**, thereby enhancing my expertise in developing **end-to-end** AI solutions.
 - I consider the synergy of **Data Engineering** and **Machine Learning** crucial, as it provides me with **cutting-edge skills** for real-world, **end-to-end** innovation and problem-solving.

----

-### 🎓 Other Academic & Ongoing Education
-- I hold a **Bachelor’s Degree in Computer Science** (Systematic/Technological specialization) from the University of Catania.
-- To further expand my **cloud and streaming** capabilities, I’m diving deeper into **DevOps** and actively preparing for the **Microsoft Certified: Azure Data Engineer Associate** exam.
-- My continuous learning ensures I stay ahead of **emerging tech trends** in Data Engineering, AI, and beyond.

----

 ### 🚀 Passion for Innovation
 - Technology is more than just a career—it’s a way of life.